 In 1972, Palestinian militants infiltrated the Olympic Village, took Israeli team members hostage, and killed 11 athletes in what became known as the Munich massacre.

-In communist-controlled East Germany, from the 1970's to 1990, an estimated 3,000 unofficial collaborators were used each year in top-level sport.
+In communist controlled East Germany, from the 1970s to 1990, an estimated 3,000 unofficial collaborators were used each year in top-level sport, including many football players, fans and referees to prevent athletes escaping to the West.

-In 1998, sports engineering emerged as a discipline, focusing on materials design and the use of technology in sports.
+In 1998, sports engineering emerged as a discipline with an increasing focus on materials design and technology in sport.

-In 1998, the advent of the Good Friday Agreement led to removal of the GAA ban on members of the British security forces and members of the RUC playing Gaelic games.
+In 1998, the advent of the Good Friday Agreement led to the removal of the GAA ban on members of the British security forces and members of the RUC from playing Gaelic games.

 In 2006, the FIFA World Cup final drew over 700 million viewers worldwide.

-Since 2008, a decision review system for players to review decisions has been introduced and used in ICC-run tournaments.
+Since 2008, a decision review system for players to review decisions has been introduced and used in ICC-run tournaments, and optionally in other matches.
+Technologies such as Hawk-Eye and Hot Spot are used.

 In 2010, full-body, non-textile swimsuits were banned by FINA due to their performance-enhancing effects.